 Goal: A goal is a measurable action that the marketer is trying to get a prospect to take that demonstrates the campaign was successful.
 A goal typically measures some nontrivial action that, if completed, indicates success for the campaign.

 Conversion: A signal generated by a prospect.
 A Marketer will apply pressure to a set of Contacts with the intent of getting the Contact to generate one or more measurable Signals.
 These Signals are viewed as Conversions.
 Any Contact can generate multiple Conversions.
 The base conversions are form submits, asset downloads, phone calls, and chats.
 Goal completions can be configured to be viewed as a conversion.
 It is recommended that you use Goals instead of Conversions to measure your marketing effectiveness.
 Marketers have complete control over Goal definition.

 Visible Contact: A contact that has at least one web session on their timeline (i.e. has their anonymity removed)

-Lead: Any Contact that has had at least one Conversion.
+Lead: Any Contact that has had a Conversion (in a time range).

 Lead Quality: This is the ratio of lead notifications to rejected leads.

 New Lead: A Contact becomes a New Lead after its first Conversion.
 A New Lead has never been a Lead before.
 Typically anonymity is removed during this step.

 Marketing Qualified Lead (MQL): A Contact that has generated some type of signal that triggers a notification to an employee of the account via a Sales Notification Action (or a Post to CRM action) in a Lead workflow.
 This typically requires the Contact to have a Lead Score above a certain value or to meet some specific profile requirements (title, geographic region, etc.).